Want to know how to write an article on Google Docs. Google Docs is a writing, drafting, and editing tool that improves your productivity?

 These notes can be easily accessed from Google Docs.
 Click on the show the menus arrow on the extreme right side of the Google docs toolbar.
 You can also use the shortcut Ctrl+Shift+F.

 This is extremely helpful while researching a topic for a post or article.
-You just have to click and drag the information from Google Keep while writing your post.
+Click and drag the information from Google Keep while writing your post.

 Extensions and Tools